Here is how to go about registration and using the NEMIS Portal in Kenya.

 i) Hardware: 2.4 GHz processor; 1 Gigabyte of Random Access Memory (RAM) for Windows Vista and higher Operating System (OS); 120 Gigabyte available hard disk space.

-To I.T Services providers whose clientele is the education sector, especially schools, they perceive that this would trigger a huge decline on the demand for processes automation software in learning institutions.
+To I.T Services providers whose clientele is the education sector, especially schools, they perceive that this would trigger a massive decline in the demand for processes automation software in learning institutions.

-While the program appears to embrace the uptake of digital solutions in addressing conventional shortcomings that have plagued the education sector especially in regard to keeping track of students’ progress, it fails to demonstrate a solid plan for effective registrations in remote parts of the country.
+While the program appears to embrace the uptake of digital solutions in addressing conventional shortcomings that have plagued the education sector especially regarding keeping track of students’ progress, it fails to demonstrate a solid plan for useful registrations in remote parts of the country.

-Notably, this is a continual program that will need constant updates, which means institutions will robust connectivity solutions to keep up, with a rather short working window.
+Notably, this is a regular program that will need constant updates, which means institutions will offer robust connectivity solutions to keep up, with a rather short working window.